Rytual/OldPhonePad-OOP/README.md

 - **OldPhonePad-OOP** - You are here!
 (Object-oriented design)
 - [OldPhonePad-RegexStack](https://github.com/ironsoftware/OldPhonePad-RegexStack) - Regex preprocessing with Stack

 Each repository demonstrates different programming paradigms and trade-offs.
-Perfect for:
+Good for:
 - Learning different architectural approaches
 - Comparing performance characteristics
 - Understanding when to use which pattern
 - Preparing for technical interviews
-- Impressing your colleagues with your versatility
+- Showing off your versatility to colleagues

 ## Contributing

 Found a way to make the OOP design even cleaner?
 Have a suggestion for better abstraction?
 PRs welcome!

-Please ensure:
+Make sure:
 - All tests pass (`dotnet test`)
 - Code follows C# conventions
 - XML documentation is complete